Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 Huh, that was a long read before the post even started, but now we can begin.

-This blogpost belongs into my starting series "oops, I opened up lighthouse and now I want to see if I can do it faster" which already has one (1) entry ([Opinion on the RKI COVID19 dashboard][rki-post]).
-Like back then I opened up the page of a site I already liked and wanted to see if I can see some obvious performance pitfalls and wether or not I can improve only on the performance aspect.
+This blog post belongs into my starting series "oops, I opened up lighthouse and now I want to see if I can do it faster" which already has one (1) entry ([Opinion on the RKI COVID19 dashboard][rki-post]).
+Like back then I opened up the page of a site I already liked and wanted to see if I can see some obvious performance pitfalls and whether or not I can improve only on the performance aspect.

 This time "[the native web][tnw-io]" launched a custom video search web app for [their YouTube channel][tnw-yt] under [https://app.thenativeweb.io][tnw-app].

 :::sidenote
 Just one comment on the design: I love it.
-It's simpel, it does its job and I learned something from it.
+It's simple, it does its job and I learned something from it.
 :::

 ## What is the state of things?